michaelona/novacancy/readme.md

 ![Project Logo](media/screenshots/bannerpromo.jpg)

 > [!IMPORTANT]
 > The core source code is maintained in a private repository.
-Snippets of code that enable this project are available in the [snippets](/snippets) folder.
+Public snippets of code that enable this project are available in the [snippets](/snippets) folder.
 ---

 ## Features